 Acceptable use and email DLP policies are defined in the Data module.
 You can configure custom policies or rules, or apply granular controls to users and groups.
 Messages in violation of the email DLP policy are quarantined on the Data module management server instead of the email appliance.

-For more information on how to configure an email DLP policy, see the Data Security Help topic titled Configuring the Email Data Loss Prevention Policy or the Email DLP Quick Start document.
+For more information on how to configure an email DLP policy, see the Forcepoint DLP Administrator Help topic titled Configuring the Email Data Loss Prevention Policy.